Updated: May 12, 2019

 Your budget will never be perfect.
 Your revenues and expenses will rarely end up being exactly what you thought.
 Things will always come up, and situations will always be unexpected.
 Because that's life.

 Hopefully, you never have to touch that line.
-But if the cost of your workers' comp insurance skyrockets without warning, or if some viral video causes a negative PR backlash and your revenues plummet, having some padding in your budget can help keep you afloat.
+But if the cost of your workers' comp insurance suddenly skyrockets, or if some viral video causes a negative PR backlash and your revenues plummet, having some padding in your budget can help keep you afloat.

 Having a budget in place will be critical as you think about your organization's growth, strategy, and long-term planning.
 It gives you a starting point against which to set your goals and targets and can help you measure how you're doing in reaching those goals.